Overcoming Oversmoothness in Graph Convolutional Networks via Hybrid Scattering Networks: Hybrid Scattering Networks

 where the hyperparameter $\alpha$ determines the magnitude of the low-pass filtering.
 Choosing $\alpha = 0$ yields the identity (no filtering), while $\alpha \rightarrow \infty$ results in the random walk matrix $\boldsymbol{R} \coloneqq \boldsymbol{W} \boldsymbol{D}^{-1}$.
 Thus, $\bA_{\text{res}}$ can be interpreted as lying between a completely lazy random walk that never moves and a non-resting one $\boldsymbol{R}$ that moves at every time step.

 The full residual convolution update rule is given by

-The multiplication with the weight matrix $\bTheta_{\text{res}}$ corresponds to a fully connected layer applied to the output from Eq.~\ref{eq:agg} (after low-pass filtering with $\bA_{\text{res}}$) with each neuron learning a linear combination of the signals output by the aggregation module.
+The multiplication with $\bTheta_{\text{res}}$ corresponds to a fully connected layer applied to the output from Eq.~\ref{eq:agg} (after filtering by $\bA_{\text{res}}$) with each neuron learning a linear combination of the signals output by the aggregation module.